dnanexus/dxWDL/IR.md

 - name: stage name
 - applet: one of the pre-defined applets to execute
 - inputs: list of arguments.
-These could be either empty, or point to an output from a previous stage.
+These could be either empty, constants, or point to an output from a previous stage.